danielatrivella/np3_ligand/np3_blob_label/README.md

 ## Getting Started

-  Nine PDB entries from the stratified training dataset of Lig-PCDB with k=1 are used as example.
+  Nine PDB entries from the stratified training dataset of LigPCDS with k=1 are used as example.
 Their data is present in the 'examples_top_down' folder.
 A previous refinement result is also present.

   To execute the NP³ Blob Label to search for blobs in the entire Fo-Fc map of these nine entries, run: